kapresoft/wow-addon-debug-chat-frame/doc/Beginners-Guide.md

 ## Support

-For issues, suggestions, or contributions, please file and [issue](/issues/new/choose) to start the discussion.
+For issues, suggestions, or contributions, please file and [issue](/kapresoft/wow-addon-debug-chat-frame/issues/new/choose) to start the discussion.

----

-This guide provides a foundation that you can expand upon by adding more specific examples, screenshots, and troubleshooting tips as necessary.
-Make sure to include real links where mentioned, and tailor the content to fit the actual functionality and quirks of your library.